Imran4424/iOS-InterviewQuestions/Swift.md

 ### What are global dispatch queues and QoS classes?

-### How do you perform work in the background and then update UI on the main thread?
+### How to perform work in the background and then update UI on the main thread?

 ### What is `DispatchGroup` and when to use it?